-Planet of the Humans, executive produced by Michael Moore and directed by Jeff Gibbs, has attracted a tsunami of criticism from environmentalists and climate activists after attacking green energy.
+Planet of the Humans, produced by Michael Moore and directed by Jeff Gibbs, has attracted a tsunami of criticism from environmentalists and climate activists after attacking green energy.
 The filmmakers adopt a very tribal Them vs Us position throughout the film which clouds much of their findings (Them = the corporate world they accuse of taking over the green energy movement).
 “They are not our friends.” says Gibbs, with the foreboding tone of one expecting a Martian invasion.
 In a post-screening interview Moore chips in, *There’s no working with the Devil.”

 Some of Moore’s critics can also be accused of being too attached to their ‘environmental tribe ‘ to analyse the facts impartially.
 Tribalism dressed up as impartial debate is a real concern in a subject as sensitive and important as this, so this review will be a little different.
 No over-emotional rants.
 No thinly-veiled attacks.
 No asking for the film to be pulled – just a concise bullet-point examination of the facts.

 - Point 1 – Renewable energy relies on a fossil fuel power grid.